 You can explore new ways of cooking Omega-3-rich fatty fish with thyroid-friendly recipes from The Autoimmune Solution Cookbook, such as Halibut Piccata and Roasted Sweet Potato Rounds with Smoked Salmon!
 I also recommend supplementing with Omega 3 fish oil to ensure you’re intaking adequate amounts.

 Avocados are extremely popular right now, and you can find them in everything from chocolate cakes to smoothies!
 They are technically a fruit, however, they are unique because they contain 15 grams of healthy fats and 20 different vitamins and minerals (including B vitamins, iron, zinc, vitamin K, and folate) that suppress inflammation and support your immune system.

 Nutritionally, I consider avocados a healthy fat since they are 77% fat and are primarily made up of monounsaturated oleic acid, which is the anti-inflammatory kind.
 Avocados have also been shown to have beneficial effects on genes linked to cancer.
 Another study showed that eating avocados with vegetables dramatically increased antioxidant absorption.7

 6. Bone Broth

 The health benefits of bone broth are immense!
 Bone broth is made from cooking animal bones along with the connective tissues, and it is an amazing source of collagen, which is broken down into gelatin during cooking.
 The collagen in bone broth helps repair a leaky gut, which is an underlying cause of Hashimoto’s and other autoimmune conditions.
-Collagen also supports strong, health hair to help combat hair loss associated with thyroid dysfunction.
+Collagen also supports strong, healthy hair to help combat hair loss associated with thyroid dysfunction.
 Furthermore, the amino acids glycine and arginine found in bone broth assist in reducing systemic inflammation, a leading cause of autoimmunity and chronic illness.

 7. Carrots, Sweet Potatoes, and Other Orange Fruits & Vegetables

 Bright orange fruits and veggies are rich in vitamin A, which is needed for healthy immune function and to bring your active thyroid hormone into your cells.
 Orange fruits and vegetables also contain vitamin C, which stimulates the activity of white blood cells – a key component of your immune system.8